lukeparkin/Data-Analyst-Portfolio/Project 1 - Page Visits Funnel/README.md

 - Drop-off % by stage
 - Time to purchase trends

 This project mimics real marketing/analytics work in e-commerce.
-Open to feedback – let's connect on [LinkedIn[(https://www.linkedin.com/in/lukeparkin1/)
+Open to feedback – Connect on [LinkedIn](https://www.linkedin.com/in/lukeparkin1/)!

 Thanks for visiting! 🚀